neuefische/wd-flipped-classroom-curriculum/sessions/react-data-fetching/react-data-fetching.md

 ## Combine Fetched Data with Local State

 With SWR you don't control the state containing the fetched data yourself.
 Because of this you can't modify the state directly.
 This is a **good thing** because modifying state that has been fetched from a server is an anti-pattern.
-If your sever gives you data it has to be the single source of truth.
+If your server gives you data it has to be the single source of truth.

 If you want to enrich server data with local state (like attaching an `isFavorite` property to a movie) you can use the `useSWR` hook to fetch the data and the `useState` hook to manage the local state.
 The local state should be connected to the server data via a unique identifier (like `id` or `slug`).